nii-yamagishilab/LENS-DF-DataGen/README.md

 This project is licensed under the MIT license.
 See LICENSE for details.

 ## Acknowledgements
-This study is supported by the New Energy and Industrial Technology Development Organization (NEDO, JPNP22007), JST AIP Acceleration Research (JPMJCR24U3), and JST PRESTO (JPMJPR23P9).
+This study is supported by the New Energy and Industrial Technology Development Organization (NEDO, JPNP22007), and JST AIP Acceleration Research (JPMJCR24U3).
 This study was partially carried out using the TSUBAME4.0 supercomputer at the Institute of Science Tokyo.

 ## Citation
 If you find this work interesting and useful for your research, please consider citing our paper: